Hate crimes trial goes to jury after prosecutors say 'racial hatred' drove Ahmaud Arbery's murderers | Law-Order

 Hate crimes trial goes to jury after prosecutors say 'racial hatred' drove Ahmaud Arbery's murderers

-The three white men convicted of murdering Ahmaud Arbery acted out of "racial anger" when they chased down the young Black man as they saw him jogging through their Georgia community, a federal prosecutor told jurors at the defendants' hate-crimes trial on Monday.
-Defense lawyers argued that their clients, despite a lengthy record of bigoted social discourse shown in court, pursued Arbery because they were suspicious of his conduct, not because of his race.
+The three white men convicted of murdering Ahmaud Arbery acted out of "racial anger" when they chased the young Black man as they saw him jogging through their Georgia community, a federal prosecutor told jurors at the defendants' hate-crimes trial on Monday.
+Defense lawyers argued that their clients, despite a lengthy record of racist discourse, pursued Arbery because they were suspicious of his conduct, not because of his race.

-Judge Lisa Wood sent the predominantly white jury out to deliberate Monday afternoon after they listened to hours of closing arguments in a case probing whether vigilantism directed against a Black person in this case crossed the boundary of racially motivated violence as defined by U.S. law.
-The defendants - Travis McMichael, 36; his father, Gregory McMichael, 66; and neighbor William "Roddie" Bryan, 52 - have already been convicted of murder in state court and sentenced to life in prison in an earlier trial that largely skirted racial issues and focused on proving a homicide case.
+Judge Lisa Wood sent the predominantly white jury out to deliberate Monday afternoon after hours of closing arguments.
+The defendants - Travis McMichael, 36; his father, Gregory McMichael, 66; and neighbor William "Roddie" Bryan, 52 - have already been convicted of murder in state court and sentenced to life in prison in an earlier trial that largely skirted racism and focused on proving a homicide case.

-Arbery, 25, was out for a Sunday afternoon jog on Feb.
-23, 2020, when the McMichaels spotted him running by their home, grabbed their guns and jumped in their pickup truck to follow him.
-Bryan joined the chase in his own truck before Aubrey was cornered and confronted face to face by the younger McMichael, who fired three shotgun blasts at Aubrey at close range, killing him.
-The encounter, captured in graphic cellphone video recorded by Bryan, stirred public outrage when it surfaced on social media some two months later.
-At the time the video surfaced, no arrests had been made even though the circumstances were largely known to police by then.
+Wednesday will be the second anniversary of the day Arbery, 25, was out for a Sunday afternoon jog when the McMichaels spotted him running by their home, grabbed their guns and jumped in their pickup truck to follow him.
+Bryan joined the chase in his own truck before Aubrey was cornered and confronted face to face by the younger McMichael, who fired three shotgun blasts at Arbery at close range, killing him.
+The encounter, captured in cellphone video recorded by Bryan, stirred public outrage when it surfaced on social media some two months later.
+At the time the video surfaced, no arrests had been made.

-Civil rights activists said the lag time in arrests of the three men exemplified a pattern of U.S. law enforcement allowing white perpetrators to go unpunished in the unjustified killing of Black people.
-Arbery's name became entwined with a host of others invoked in protests that swept the country after unarmed Black man in Minneapolis, George Floyd, was killed by a white policeman kneeling on Floyd's neck until he could no longer breathe in May 2020.
+Civil rights activists said the lag time in arrests exemplified a pattern of U.S. law enforcement allowing white perpetrators to go unpunished in the unjustified killing of Black people.
+Arbery's name became entwined with a host of others invoked in protests that swept the country after George Floyd was killed in Minneapolis by a white policeman kneeling on the unarmed Black man's neck in May 2020.

-The federal prosecution of Arbery's killers marks the first instance in which those convicted of such a high-profile murder are facing a jury in a hate-crimes trial.
-'THEY THOUGHT THE WORST OF HIM'

 A.J.
 Balbo, the attorney Gregory McMichael, argued that the defendants were motivated by a desire to protect their neighborhood.
 Pete Theodocion, Bryan's attorney, argued the evidence of racism was merely "circumstantial."